Neutrino transport in general relativistic neutron star merger simulations: Neutrinos in mergers

 It is also possible to include in simulations the impact of $\nu_e$ and/or $\bar\nu_e$ absorption on atomic nuclei.
-This is typically more important in the core-collapse context than in mergers, as in mergers most of the matter in regions where neutrino-matter interactions are significant is in the form of free nucleons.
+This is typically more important in the core-collapse context than in mergers, as in mergers most of the matter is in the form of free nucleons in regions where neutrino-matter interactions are significant.
 Additionally, simulations do not keep track of the abundances of individual nuclei, and equations of state for the fluid do not always contain that information, complicating any estimate of the absorption cross-section for this process.
-Cross-sections for the absorption of $\nu_e$ onto nuclei can be found in Bruenn (1985)~\cite{1985ApJS...58..771B}.
-In high-density, low-temperature regions inside a post-merger neutron star, the direct and modified URCA processes~\cite{Yakovlev:2000jp,Alford:2021ogv} may also play a non-negligible role -- not so much in setting the neutrino luminosity or the composition of the outflows, but rather because neutrino transport in these dense regions may lead to an effective bulk viscosity in the remnant and faster evolution of the remnant towards its equilibrium composition~\cite{Most:2022yhe}.
+Cross-sections for the absorption of $\nu_e$ onto nuclei can be found in \cite{1985ApJS...58..771B}.
+In high-density, low-temperature, neutron-rich regions inside of merging neutron stars, the modified URCA processes \citep{Yakovlev:2000jp,Alford:2021ogv} \beq N+n\rightarrow N+p+e^-+\bar \nu_e;\,\,N+p+e^-\rightarrow N+n+\nu \eeq (with $N$ a spectator nucleon) may also play a role in the evolution of the system through the creation of an effective bulk viscosity in the post-merger remnant \citep{Alford:2017rxf}.